Fracked Farmland: “It’s a slow kill”

 “It’s a slow kill,” she says.

-Read more: Articles on Fracking in BC
+Read more: News articles on Fracking in BC